Fiona Frost | Business Development Manager at claireLOGIC

 Projects, tasks and buckets can all be colour-coded, tagged with keywords and tagged by user – so you and your team can easily see what’s next on the list, track deadlines and get it done…

 Additionally, like Microsoft Planner, as an Office 365 user, you also have access to MS Power BI.
 BI is a very sophisticated way to gather information form multiple datasets and report in real-time, and in one location.
-It seamlessly links to Microsoft Planner, making accurate, real-time reporting easier than ever.
+Equally, it seamlessly links to Microsoft Planner, making accurate, real-time reporting easier than ever.
 Check it out.

 Get in touch today for impartial help and advice – email hello@clairelogic.net or call us on 01865 989144